Computers are all-pervasive. Almost every aspect of daily life depends on highly sophisticated computing systems.

 You are welcome to come and have a tour of the Department and facilities, and we'll answer any questions you may have about our courses.
 Please contact us to arrange this.

-You may be able to change between any of our courses.
+You may be able to change course or change between BEng and MEng.
 Just ask us for more details.

 A whole department being dedicated to my degree subject was a big tick.
 Looking at the majority of universities, more than one stream of engineering is typically offered – such as Civil, Mechanical or Chemical.
 However at York, they offer only Electronic Engineering with specialised streams, such as Music Technology or Nanotechnology, which suited me to a T.Sophie-Jayne, MEng Electronic Engineering with a Year in Industry